 According to Kibo founders, the lottery’s code will protect players against the risk of human error or fraud.
 Still, a lot remains unknown about the system to make concrete claims in the realm.

 The MLM concept of Kibo is still the most troubling part of the concept.
-At the same time, it’s nothing but logical to ask questions about the level of protection that players will be offered, the manner in which complaints will be handled and the efficiency of the payments relying on a digital currency.
+At the same time, it’s nothing but logical to ask questions about the level of protection that players will be offered, the manner in which complaints will be handled, and the efficiency of the payments relying on digital currency.

 There are literally dozens of forum threads about Kibo.
 People are worried about the opportunity is a scam and the terms/conditions are not stated really transparently.
 While a Kibo support team member is doing an excellent job in terms of responding to the concerns, it’s still not clear how the 100 percent legitimacy is going to be guaranteed.